enthought/comtypes/docs/source/server.rst

 The meaning of the attributes:

+    .. py:attribute:: _reg_threading_

-    ``_reg_threading_`` must be set to "Both", "Free", or "Apartment".
+        Must be set to "Both", "Free", or "Apartment".
         It specifies the apartment model in which the server runs.

-    ``_reg_progid_`` and ``_reg_novers_progid`` are optional short
+    .. py:attribute:: _reg_progid_
+    .. py:attribute:: _reg_novers_progid_

-    names that can later be used to specify your object, instead of the CLSID in type library.
+        (optional) The short names that can later be used to specify your object, instead of the CLSID in type library.
 Typically the type library name plus the coclass name plus a version number are combined to form the progid, and the type library name plus the coclass name are combined to form the version independend progid.

+    .. py:attribute:: _reg_desc_

-    ``_reg_desc_`` is the (optional) name of the coclass.
+        (optional) The name of the coclass.

+    .. py:attribute:: _reg_clsctx_

-    The ``_reg_clsctx_`` constant specifies in which contexts the com server can operate.
+        The constant specifies in which contexts the COM server can operate.

+    .. py:attribute:: _regcls_

-    The optional ``_regcls_`` constant is only used for com objects that run in their own process, see the MSDN docs for more info.
+        (optional) The constant is only used for com objects that run in their own process, see the MSDN docs for more info.
         In |comtypes|, several REGCLS values are defined in the ``comtyper.server.localserver`` module.

 You do not yet implement any methods on the class, because basic functionality is already present.